 While you are sleeping, the watch automatically detects your sleep and monitors your movement during your normal sleep hours.
-You can set your normal sleep hours in the Garmin Connect app or in the watch settings (Customizing Sleep Mode, page 120).
+You can set your normal sleep hours in the Garmin Connect app.
 Sleep statistics include total hours of sleep, sleep stages, sleep movement, and sleep score.
-Naps are added to your sleep statistics, and can also impact your recovery.
-You can view detailed sleep statistics on your Garmin Connect account.
+You can view your sleep statistics on your Garmin Connect account.

-NOTE: You can use do not disturb mode to turn off notifications and alerts, with the exception of alarms (Controls, page 72).
+NOTE: Naps are not added to your sleep statistics.
+You can use do not disturb mode to turn off notifications and alerts, with the exception of alarms (Controls, page 72).